 We welcomed baby #2 into this world last December.
 It was a pregnancy crammed full of complications and scares and bedrest, but, from the second our little Henry Bo entered this world, he has been such a light in our lives.
 He’s full of joy!
 I mean, what two week old has that big of a smile?

 I knew I was going to have my hands very full this year, juggling a toddler, newborn, running a full-time business on part-time hours, and making progress on our house remodel.
 Not to mention, all the healing I had to do from my pregnancy and complications.
 Phew, no wonder I’m tired! 🙂 I was so thankful all this was on my plate, but I knew I had to strategize in order to thrive and not just survive this year.
-Here is what has helped me tremendously this year:
+Here are ten ways I’ve increased my productivity this year.
+All of these have helped me tremendously!

 1. Inbox ZERO: My husband has been bugging me for years about how I should keep my inbox at zero.
 I never had a crazy out-of-control inbox, but I always had at least 5-10 “starred” emails that remained in my inbox.
 I treated my email as my to-do list.
 I didn’t think this was that big of a deal, but man, it added so much mental clutter that I had no idea even existed.
 This was a gradual process- I typically ease myself into a new habit.
 But, I regularly have the elusive inbox zero now and it is GLORIOUS.
 So, how did I do this?